Putting in Sync

 Once you have found a comfortable position and accepted that with this posture your putter will swing in a certain way, you are ready to find a suitable putter.

-Putting in sync is all about matching the three variables of posture, style and putter.
+Putting in sync is all about matching the variable of posture and putter.
 The best results comes when there is a perfect match.

 Image Source